SandcroftAv/styleselect/README.md

  - **Usable with the keyboard** - Appears in tab index, space shows and hides the options, up and down arrow changes the highlight option, enter selects the currently highlighted option.
  - **Stylable** - designed for easy incorporation into your own look and feel.
 SCSS, free of magic numbers, CSS 'triangles', images, and other hacks.
  - **Accessable** - people using screen readers simply experience the regular, unstyled select box.
+ - **Touch friendly** - On mobile devices (iPad, iPhone, Android) the select box will be styled, but when tapping it will trigger the event on the native element and the default OS visualization for the select will be displayed.

 ## Demo